Crewbee/Pokemon-Clone-DX12/README.md

 # Pokemon-Clone-OpenGL
-Pokemon Clone made using DirectX 12 and C++ - Restriction: Made it in 3 weeks
+Pokemon Clone made using OpenGL and C++ - Restriction: Made it in 3 weeks
 # Synopsis
 In my second year of college I was learning how to code tilemapped 2D games in C++.
 The objectives I had for this game were as follows: